theadityamittal/Neighborly/README.md

 NGO accounts have the password 123456 for simplicity.

+To make a custom admin account, use python3 manage.py createsuperuser.
+After you make that account, you can immediately login without verificaiton as well!

 Feel to use these accounts to look at the website!
 Or checkout the live site here: http://3.145.158.84/